 AIRE Tributary Fourteen HD Raft with Lace In Thwarts

 For the first time in many years there are some changes to AIRE’s imported Tributary whitewater raft line.
 Measurements on the new Fourteen HD, which replaces the Tributary 14.0 SB Raft, will remain the same but the weight has increased somewhat.
 This is due to a new hull material with a thicker coating on the outside.
 The new Fourteen HD is roughly 140 pounds with both thwarts, and the thwarts are another area where a change has been made.
 Up to now all the Tributary river rafts 12’ and up came with three knuckle-mounted thwarts.
 The thing was, many people removed their thwarts for a rowing frame anyway.
 Therefore the new edition comes with just two, but they are repositionable lace-in style like the American AIRE rafts.
-A third thwart, should you want it, is $159.
+A third thwart, should you want it, is extra.
 If you remove both thwarts, the Fourteen HD drops to 130 pounds.

 Another obvious difference is in the colors.
 Rather than being a solid medium-blue on the side tubes and floor bottom as they were up to now, the new Tributary line is done with alternating colors.
 These are either dark blue for most of the side section and thwarts, and dark gray for the floor top, bow, and stern sections, or vice versa depending on size.
 The base fabric of this new material is beefy 2000 denier polyester, so as with the older Trib’s, nearly impossible to tear.
 It also has more abrasion resistance because of the thicker outside coating.
 There have been some minor changes to the taper and floors, but you would have to look close to notice these.
 Tributaries have decreased in price for the second time in three years, and remain a solid value – one of the very best in fact.
 The welded seams and replaceable bladders mean a Tributary should last decades, and though these new ones are a bit heavier than prior Trib models, they still roll up much smaller than almost any other Asian pvc raft.
 They are one of the very few that we can get back into the factory box in fact!